If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Social media tools such as Instagram or Twitter

 - Advertising tools such as Facebook Ads

-- Productivity tools such as Slack, Jira or Asana
+- Productivity tools such as Slack, Asana, Trello or Jira

 - Accounting tools such as Xero